 In several large, peer-reviewed RCTs, MHT showed improvements in VMS frequency and severity.
 The point estimates for VMS frequency improvements tended to be larger for MHT than for fezolinetant, with MHT tending to reduce moderate to severe VMS by approximately one additional episode per day compared to fezolinetant.
-In the one study where the VMS severity score was calculated in a comparable manner, 39 MHT provided approximately 0.6 to 0.8 further reduction VMS severity score compared to fezolinetant.
+In the one study where the VMS severity score was calculated in a comparable manner, 46 MHT provided approximately 0.6 to 0.8 further reduction in the VMS severity score compared to fezolinetant.
 Further, MHT may provide additional benefits in terms of improving sleep, decreasing vaginal dryness, and preventing fractures.
 In terms of subgroups, those with higher BMI may have less improvement on MHT than the average MHT user.

 Over the short-term, there were few adverse events in RCTs and most were mild-moderate.
 Longer term use of MHT may result in serious increased risks including coronary heart disease, stroke, venous thromboembolism, breast cancer and mortality, particularly among women ≥60 years old.

 We expect that most women who are using MHT would be <60 years old since the mean age of onset of VMS being 47.1 years1, the median age of menopause is 51.4 and the median duration of moderate to severe VMS after menopause is 4.0 years.1 We recognize that some women may be at higher risk of harms from MHT due to underlying conditions or older age, and in such cases, fezolinetant may be an alternative given its balance of benefits and harms.
-However, there are no studies that directly compare fezolinetant to MHT and only limited data are currently available to assess the overall effectiveness and long-term of safety of fezolinetant.
-For these reasons, we have assigned an ICER Evidence Rating for the overall net health benefits of fezolinetant vs. MHT of "Insufficient" (I).
+However, there are no studies that directly compare fezolinetant to MHT and due to differences in population and trial measures, no quantitative indirect comparisons could be conducted.
+In sum, there is considerable uncertainty about the comparative net health benefits of fezolinetant versus MHT, and we rated the evidence for this comparison as "Insufficient" (I).

-Because of heterogeneity in studies and lack of high quality data for SSRI/SNRI, gabapentin, and pregabalin, we have not assigned ICER ratings for these drugs.
+Because of heterogeneity in studies and lack of high-quality data for SSRI/SNRI, gabapentin, and pregabalin, we have not assigned ICER ratings for these drugs.